Donkey Kong Country Returns Accessibility Report

 If you want to play Donkey Kong Country Returns, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Donkey Kong Country Returns has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Donkey Kong Country Returns which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading